-We also understand that there may be other special circumstances that may have changed since you completed the FAFSA.
+We understand that there may be special circumstances that may have changed since you completed the FAFSA.
 The following are examples of additional special circumstances we may review on a case-by-case basis to determine if it changes the student’s eligibility for aid.

 Circumstances which do not warrant a review include unusual credit card debt, high living expenses, or refusal to pay for college.

 If a student is considered dependent based on the criteria on the FAFSA, the student is required to provide parental information.
 In certain extreme situations, the student can appeal this with the Financial Aid Office.
 The student will need to meet with a Financial Aid Administrator, provide a letter of appeal, and provide supporting documentation such as letters from professionals aware of the situation.